SmartManagementSystems/smart-api-code-samples/python-3.12/README.md

 # The password for the Smart user
 USER_PASSWORD = ""

-# The 2FA code for the Smart user
+# The current 2FA code for the Smart user (if 2FA enabled)
 USER_2FA = ""
 ```